Streetscape Improvements

 Alan Ehrenhalt, Governing Magazine, December 2009

 Over the past couple of decades, Vancouver, Washington, has spent millions of dollars trying to revitalize its downtown, and especially the area around Main Street that used to be the primary commercial center.
-Just how much the city has spent isn’t easy to determine.
-But it’s been an ambitious program.
 Vancouver has totally refurbished a downtown park, subsidized condos and apartment buildings overlooking it and built a new downtown Hilton hotel.

 Some of these investments have been successful, but they did next to nothing for Main Street itself.
 Through most of this decade, the street remained about as dreary as ever.
 Then, a year ago, the city council tried a new strategy.
 Rather than wait for the $14 million more in state and federal money it was planning to spend on projects on and around Main Street, it opted for something much simpler.
 It painted yellow lines in the middle of the road, took down some signs and put up others, and installed some new traffic lights.
 In other words, it took a one-way street and opened it up to two-way traffic.